 St. Mary Hospital was founded in 1937 as the 10-bed Plains Hospital and Clinic, becoming St. Mary of the Plains Hospital in 1939, when the Sisters of St. Joseph of Orange, California, purchased the facility.
-Today, St. Mary of the Plains Hospital is known as Covenant Medical Center-Lakeside.
+Today, St. Mary of the Plains Hospital is known as Covenant Women's and Children's Hospital.